 Emerging and evolving technologies are changing the ways we communicate with colleagues.
-As a result, what is discoverable and the ways in which we work are in flux, causing organizations to rethink their approach to leveraging and understanding enterprise data.
+As a result, what is discoverable and the ways in which we work are in flux, causing legal operations teams to rethink their approach to leveraging and understanding enterprise data.katie

 In addition to new data channels, other pressures are building on in-house teams to accelerate their evolution:

-- With ever more sensitive data popping up across channels, and the tactics of nefarious actors becoming more sophisticated, the stakes for safeguarding information have never been higher.
+• With ever more sensitive data popping up across channels, and the tactics of nefarious actors becoming more sophisticated, the stakes for safeguarding information have never been higher.
+In March 2023 alone, 41.9 million records were compromised by cyberattacks globally— a 951 percent increase since March 2022.

-- Regulation and data privacy concerns continue to grow, often putting an unexpected squeeze or show-stopping subpoena on the table.
+• Regulation and data privacy concerns continue to grow, often putting an unexpected squeeze or show-stopping subpoena on the table.
+Demand on legal operations departments to prioritize data privacy has doubled, with demand for regulatory investigations seeing a 50 percent increase.

-Though these pressures have become quite taxing, they also present an opportunity for organizations to think more strategically.
+Though these pressures have become quite taxing, they also present an opportunity for legal operations teams to think more strategically.

 Analytics and Automation 101

-The term “analytics” means different things to different people, but in the context of the legal and e-discovery worlds, they are tools that allow you to automatically digest and categorize large volumes of documents and help bring meaning to the surface faster.
-Running analytics helps streamline the review process, minimizing the time your review team would otherwise spend tracking down scattered email conversations or coding irrelevant documents.
+The term “analytics” means different things to different people, but in the context of the legal and e-discovery worlds, they are tools that automatically digest, organize, and categorize large volumes of documents and help bring meaning to the surface faster.
+Some of these tools, such as email threading and near-duplicate identification, focus mainly on structured data.
+Others fall more in the realm of artificial intelligence, helping identify sentiments in text or even coding documents.
+Running analytics helps streamline the review process, minimizing the time review teams would otherwise spend tracking down scattered email conversations or reading irrelevant documents.

 Automated Workflows